 Aircraft Fuel.
 Unexpected pricing changes of aircraft fuel could have a material adverse effect on our business, results of operations and financial condition.
 To hedge the economic risk associated with volatile aircraft fuel prices, we periodically enter into fuel collars, which allows us to reduce the overall cost of hedging, but may prevent us from participating in the benefit of downward price movements.
 In the past, we have also entered into fuel option and swap contracts.
-We have hedges in place for approximately 37% of our projected fuel requirements for scheduled service operations in 2021, with all of our existing options expected to be exercised or expire by the end of 2021.
+As of September 30, 2021, we had no outstanding call options.
 We do not hold or issue option or swap contracts for trading purposes.
 We expect to continue to enter into these types of contracts prospectively, although significant changes in market conditions could affect our decisions.
 Based on our 2021 forecasted fuel consumption as of December 31, 2020, we estimate that a one cent per gallon increase in average aircraft fuel price would increase our 2021 annual aircraft fuel expense by \$0.6 million, excluding any impact associated with fuel derivative instruments held and reimbursed cargo fuel.